 1. In general.
 Section 408(b)(2)(C) of FFDCA provides that EPA shall apply an additional tenfold (10X) margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
 This additional margin of safety is commonly referred to as the FQPA Safety Factor (SF).
 In applying this provision, EPA either retains the default value of 10X, or uses a different additional safety factor when reliable data available to EPA support the choice of a different factor.

-iv.
+iii.
 There are no residual uncertainties identified in the exposure databases.
 The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues.
-EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to acequinocyl in drinking water.
-EPA used similarly conservative assumptions to assess post-application exposure of children.
+EPA made conservative (protective) assumptions in the ground water and surface water modeling used to assess exposure to acequinocyl in drinking water.
+The residential use (ornamentals) is not expected to result in post-application exposure to infants and children.
 These assessments will not underestimate the exposure and risks posed by acequinocyl.